Sayar tribe

+Bin Dahyan boldly asserts that historians, particularly Al-Hamdani, have reached a unanimous consensus on this matter.
+Numerous dissertations and writings on the tribe's history solidify their position as the kings of Kinda.
+Furthermore, the esteemed British traveler Alfred Thisger, in his renowned book "Arab Sands," describes them as formidable desert wolves, highlighting their dominance as one of the most powerful tribes in the southwestern region of the Empty Quarter.

+In light of these compelling sources, it is evident that the lineage of Al-Sa'ar is firmly established and commands respect and admiration.

 Notable events

 In 2016, Hashim al-Ahmar, the brother of Sadiq al-Ahmar, the leader of Hashid tribe, guards killed two members of the Sa’ar tribe in al-Abr.
 The Sa’ar tribe prepared for a war against the tribe of Hashid.
 Ali Moshen al-Ahmar intervened to settle down the crisis between the two tribes but the tribe of Sa’ar refused his arbitration.
 Eventually the army of Hashim al-Ahmar left the area of al-Abr.